lucidrains/kalman-filtering-attention/README.md

 Implementation of the Kalman Filtering Attention proposed in <a href="https://arxiv.org/abs/2010.00985">Kalman Filtering Attention for User Behavior Modeling in CTR Prediction</a>

+Will use <a href="https://github.com/zziz/kalman-filter">this repository</a> as guidance.
+Looks like the core of Kalman filtering is just 5 lines of code.

 ## Citations

 ```bibtex